 Faculty of Engineering

-Information for Engineering undergraduate and postgraduate students about our student exchange programme.
+Information for Engineering students about our student exchange programme.

 360° Auckland Abroad creates an opportunity for you as an Engineering student to complete part of your degree overseas.
 You may participate through the student exchange programme, with a choice of more than 62 universities in 24 countries.
 Other options may include field trips, short courses, volunteering or internships.

 Whatever you choose, you can study and live in another culture, make new friends, get international experience, travel, build professional networks, expand your potential.
 Learn another language if you’d like to break out of your comfort zone – all while earning credits that you will bring back to your Engineering degree.

 There are 360° of exciting possibilities.
 Where will you go?

 Who can go?

 - You are enrolled at the University of Auckland in an undergraduate programme.